 Discuss prostate cancer testing with your doctor

-If you choose to be tested for prostate cancer, both a PSA test and DRE are recommended to give the best chance of detecting the cancer.
-In Australia, these tests are covered by Medicare.
+In Australia, if you choose to be tested for prostate cancer the tests are covered by Medicare.

 Monitoring prostate cancer

 After a diagnosis of cancer, regular PSA blood tests are used to monitor the cancer activity in a man’s body.
 Generally, prostate cancer causes PSA levels in the blood to get higher as the tumour grows.
 Regular blood tests can indicate whether the tumour is shrinking or enlarging, and whether the current treatment is working or not.

 Where to get help